bikal1000/tag-manager/README.md

 # Tag Manager

-A bash script for managing semantic versioning tags in Git repositories with package.json support.
-This tool helps automate version bumping, git tagging, and package.json updates following semantic versioning principles.
+A Bash script designed to manage semantic versioning tags in Git repositories, complete with package.json support.
+This tool automates version increments, Git tagging, and updates to package.json, adhering to semantic versioning standards.

 ## Features